kaiyoux/p_cmd_runr/src/p_cmd_runr/README.md

 ### The p_cmd_runr package provides access to:
 - an API composed of a ConfigGrabber class, a CmdRunner class, a main function called boxjumper, and other utility functions.
-- the gp_cmd_runr.py a general purpose command runner script.
+- the gp_cmd_runr a general purpose command runner script.

-Whether you will be implementing your own script with the help of the API, or running the gp_cmd_runr.py script, you will have to provide 2 types of files:
+Whether you will be implementing your own script with the help of the API, or running the gp_cmd_runr script, you will have to provide 2 types of files:
 - at least one configuration file stating which nodes to access, their login information, along with references to the files containing the commands to run on those nodes.
 - at least one command file containing the command you would normally run on the above node(s).